 Please see below for more details on the information and feedback that can be expected once applications have been submitted.

-The applications will be reviewed by a judging panel made up of experts from across Australia recognised for their contributions to research in HIV, chronic viral hepatitis and haematological oncology, as well as senior Australian public figures.
+The applications will be reviewed by a judging panel made up of experts from across Australia recognised for their contributions to research as well as senior Australian public figures.
 In addition to the Panel, a member of Gilead senior management will be present at the judging sessions.
 The following people have accepted a position on the Research Grants Program judging panel:

 Professor Ian Gust